FrameworkComputer/linux-docs/framework16/AI-300/nvidia-driver-install-Fedora.md

 # NVIDIA dGPU Driver Installation for Fedora

 Your Framework Laptop 16 with Ryzen AI 300 series CPU includes an option for an optioonal discrete NVIDIA GPU module.
 On a fresh Fedora installation, the open-source nouveau driver is automatically detected and ready for basic display functionality.
-However, for gaming performance, hardware video encoding/decoding (NVENC/NVDEC), CUDA compute workloads, and optimal dGPU utilization, you'll need the proprietary NVIDIA driver from RPM Fusion.
+However, for gaming performance, hardware video encoding/decoding (NVENC), CUDA compute workloads, and optimal dGPU utilization, you'll need the proprietary NVIDIA driver from RPM Fusion.

 ## Installing NVIDIA Drivers for Gaming and Intensive Tasks